 In ancient times, you may not know that saffron was not simply used as a spice, but they were also used as a medicine, dye, perfume, body cleanser, and even an aphrodisiac.
 In ancient Egypt, Cleopatra put saffron in her bathwater to make the lovemaking process more comfortable and pleasant.
 (1)

-Currently, however, saffron is most commonly used as a spice to enhance the foods’ flavor and color.
-This spice appears most often in Moroccan, Mediterranean, Spanish, Indian, Chinese, and European cuisines such as Italy and France.
+Currently, however, saffron is most commonly used to enhance the foods’ flavor and color.
+Seafoods, such as scallops’ side dishes are where you can find saffron the most.
+Also, this spice appears mainly in Mediterranean, Spanish, Indian, Chinese and European cuisines.

 Health Benefits Of Saffron